huoradonda/Contacts-List/README.md

 To use the Contacts Framework, you need to include the following files:

 1. `script.js`: The main JavaScript file that defines the functions and logic of the framework.
-2. `style.css`: The file containing styles for the framework's appearance.
+2. `styles.css`: The file containing styles for the framework's appearance.

 ```html
 <!-- Include the framework files -->